kbase/kb_sdk/doc/kb_sdk_impl_methods.md

         # Files to be presented directly to the user are copied to a output directory, zipped and returned as a list of paths
         output_files = self._generate_output_file_list(result_directory)

-        # A folder for the display web page is created(L74), reference data (could also be embedded images) for the page
+        # A folder for the display web page is created(L74 in ballgown repo linked above), reference data (could also be
-        # are copied in(L78), custom html is generated(L81-95), template is updated with custom html(L98-104), the
+        # embedded images) for the page are copied in(L78), custom html is generated(L81-95), template is updated with
-        # complete web page is saved to SHOCK which will serve the data(L106) and an object with that reference is
+        # custom html(L98-104), the complete web page is saved to SHOCK which will serve the data(L106) and an object with
-        # returned(L109)
+        # that reference is returned(L109)
         output_html_files = self._generate_html_report(result_directory, params, diff_expression_matrix_set_ref)

         report_params = {